-With the upcoming industry transition to DDR5 server dual-inline memory modules (DIMM), there are a number of key performance and power gains on the horizon, as well as new design challenges.
-Server system architects and designers want to know what’s new in DDR5 and how can they get the most from this new generation of memory.
+Last updated on: July 14, 2020 On July 14th, JEDEC announced the publication of the JESD79-5 DDR5 SDRAM standard signaling the nearing industry transition to DDR5 server dual-inline memory modules (DIMM).
+DDR5 memory brings a number of key performance and power gains to the table, as well as new design challenges.
+Server system architects, designers, and purchasers want to know what’s new in DDR5 vs DDR4 and how can they get the most from this new generation of memory.

 In this article: